Updates regarding Coronavirus COVID-19

 Upon entering the Church or Cross House it is important to wash your hands.

-- In Cross House, this will mean using the toilets when first entering to wash your hands for 20 seconds and dry them with paper hand towels.
+- In Cross House, this will mean using the hand sanitiser when first entering the building and wearing face masks.

 - At the Church, it means using hand gel on entering.
 Hand gel must have a greater than 60% alcohol content.
 (Most hand gels have Ethanol listed in the ingredients which is an alcohol).